 Costs of a Small Bathroom Renovation

-The renovation has a significant difference from remodelling.
-Remodelling refers to changing the bathroom’s appearance, while the renovation is its repair or update.
+The renovation has a significant difference from remodeling.
+Remodeling refers to changing the bathroom’s appearance, while renovation is its repair or update.
 You remodel it from an old to dated look while you renovate the room to upgrade its appearance more.

 Converting to a Full Bath

 A new bathtub is usually required if you plan to convert it into a full bathroom.
 This costs an average of $ 5,400, including the installation.
-Only a bathroom sink and toilet are needed for half baths, while in a three-quarter bathroom, a shower is included without bathtubs.
+A bathroom sink and toilet are needed for half baths, while a shower is included without bathtubs in a three-quarter bathroom.
 On the other hand, a full bathroom consists of a sink, toilet, a bathtub, or/and a shower.
 You are likely to proliferate the space and size of your existing bathroom layout once you convert it to a full one.

 Putting Additional Shower to a Half Bath

 An average cost of $ 3,500 is expected if you decided to add a shower to your half-bathroom.
-The price might have some considerations depending on the new layout of the bath.
+However, the price might have some considerations depending on the new layout of the bath.

 New Tiles for Small Bathroom

 New shower?
-You should retile your bathroom too for a more contemporary look.
+It would be best if you retiled your bathroom too for a more contemporary look.
 The average price of new tiles is $1,000 for either porcelain or ceramic.
-This average-cost might differ if you chose expensive alternatives such as glass tiles.
+This average cost might differ if you chose expensive alternatives such as glass tiles.